sgsellan/botsch-kobbelt-remesher-libigl/README.md

 geometry processing library.
 Can be used as a Command Line Tool, a C++ function, a Matlab mex function and a python function.
 Python bindings can be built from this repository, or found as part of [gpytoolbox](https://github.com/sgsellan/gpytoolbox)

+# Important note

+An up-to-date, maintained version of this code is implemented into our new python geometry processing library [Gpytoolbox](https://gpytoolbox.org).
+See the remesher documentation and examples [here](https://gpytoolbox.org/remesh_botsch/).

 ## Installation

 Clone this repo and its submodules: